banner_images_1500x600_51.jpg

 • Experience an underground opal mine

-Contribute to science, seize opportunities for experiences not available outside the Lightning Ridge Fossil Dig, make lasting friendships and enjoy the extraordinary sights, sounds and hospitality of the opal fields.
+Contribute to scientific research, access experiences not available outside the Fossil Dig, and enjoy the extraordinary sights, sounds and hospitality of the opal fields.

 Eligibility

 Anyone 18 years and over is eligible to participate in a Fossil Dig; no experience is required.
-There is a maximum of 40 places available only (two separate groups of 20 volunteers).
+A maximum of 40 places is available (two separate groups of 20 volunteers).

 When